LimePoint/opschain/docs/getting_started/installation.md

 ## Configure the OpsChain environment

-The environment utilises a [Docker Compose .env file](https://docs.docker.com/compose/compose-file/#env_file) to configure the running services.
-You will need to generate this file before starting OpsChain (and when upgrading OpsChain).

-To generate the `.env` file:
+OpsChain needs to be configured before first run (and when upgrading) by executing the configuration script:

 ```bash
 ./configure